Picture by Keith Mindham.

 To sustain well-being, many find it helpful to have someone with whom to talk to or share thoughts about their ministry, before any crisis or 'problem' arises.
 All ministers are encouraged to develop networks of mutual support in their parishes and benefices, work contexts and deaneries.

 - New Incumbents' Groups – Groups run by the Bishops for those in their first incumbency.
-This is offered by invitation, but please contact the Revd Canon Michael Robinson (Bishops' Ministry Officer) or call 07710 479497 with any enquiries.
+This is offered by invitation, but please contact the Revd Canon Michael Robinson (Bishops' Chaplain) or call 07710 479497 with any enquiries.

 - Support for Chaplains – There are developing networks for chaplains in different workplaces and contexts.
 Contact the Ven Jeanette Gosney for more details.